larrys/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 ## 0.75.1 to 0.76.0

 Enable the `useGOMEMLIMIT` feature flag by default.
-This means by default the chart now does not use the Memory Ballast Extension and any custom configuraiton applied to the Memory Ballast Extension is ignored.
+This means by default the chart now does not use the Memory Ballast Extension and any custom configuration applied to the Memory Ballast Extension is ignored.

 **If you're still interested in using the Memory Ballast Extension set this back to false.**